mikemjharris/view-from-the-ra/README.md

 Seed project
 ========================

-Base for future node projects with gulp etc.
+Base for future node projects.

+Express project.
+Built using node and express on the backend with ejs templating.

+Frontend sass and built using webpack.
+React and/or Vue to be added.

 `npm install`
 `entry`

-Runs app on port 8000
+Runs app on port 8001